infojam-james/Test-Cases/High-Level-Exceptions/HLE_1.md

 >+ The incident has, or is likely to cause, damage of £10,000 or above

 >You can monitor the progress of this incident by logging in to Yorsafety.

++ The 'High-Level Email Sent' flag in the database is changed to 'Yes'.